The future of small business is not dumbed-down big business

 - keep customers' hands off the controls.

-High Tech enjoys astonishing profits by adding extravagant subscription, module, and user fees.
+High Tech enjoys astonishing profits by adding maximal subscription, module, and user fees.

 Modules are a marketing, not a technical, invention.
-The data underneath doesn't change, but modules are intended to split and repackage your data as forms and reports to sell back to you separately.
+The data underneath doesn't change, but the modules are intended to split and repackage access to your data and sell back to you separately.

 Sumer allows managers to create their own forms and reports.
 Spreadsheet-style setups are intuitive, and Sumer's library of existing templates can be easily customized.